Tomato omelette

 Sometimes, it is also made with dosa batter (rice flour and urad dal paste), with a small quantity of besan only to provide binding, in which case it is classified as Uttapam.

-A batter of pouring consistency is made with water and the flour; with finely chopped green chillies, onions and tomatoes added.
+A batter of pouring consistency is made with water and chickpea flour; finely chopped green chillies, onions and tomatoes are added.
 The mix is poured on a hot skillet, brushed with cooking oil and cooked on both sides.
 Tomato omelettes are served hot with ketchup, coconut chutney, sambar or any other pickle.

-It has a popularity and easy availability amongst multitudes of restaurants, canteens throughout Maharashtra namely in cities like Pune, Mumbai.
-It is a popular dish amongst University Canteens, like VJTI and Pune University.
+It has popularity and easy availability amongst multitudes of restaurants and canteens throughout Maharashtra namely in cities like Pune and Mumbai.
+It is a popular dish in University canteens, like VJTI and Pune University.
 While this filling breakfast snack is available across the country, it is generally prepared in Maharashtrian homes along with other similar filling breakfast snacks such as thalipeeth or dhirde.